 If you have small groups that are ready to start reading short stories that incorporate CVC words, you will enjoy these short Reading Fluency Passages.
 The passages begin with five CVC words, all from the same word family.
 Students read the words and the passage 3 times, coloring a star after each pass-through.
 Then, the passage invites students to rewrite their favorite sentence and illustrate that sentence.

-Some students can read CVC words, but struggle to spell the words when prompted.
-If you like the setup of the Read and Reveal CVC cards, you’ll love these Write and Reveal CVC cards.
-They follow the same idea as the read and reveal cards but a picture is shown first.
+Some students can read CVC words, but struggle to encode, or spell the words when prompted.
+Included with the Read and Reveal CVC cards, these Write and Reveal cards allow your students to map the sounds they hear in each word.